 Q. How does fire ant killer work?

-Fire ant killers either work by killing the ants instantly or by killing them over a period of hours or days.
+Fire ant killers work by either killing the ants instantly or killing them over hours or days.
 With baits, once the ants consume or are covered in the bait, the active ingredient affects their digestive system, killing them over time.
 Pesticides that take longer to kill allow the worker ants to transport the poison back to the colony and the queen.
 Sprays that kill ants instantly attack the insect’s nervous system.